Platform

 What Is Contextual Retargeting?

 In general, retargeting is advertising on sites your bounced traffic visits.
-This means that if a visitor to your site leaves and lands on another site, a retargeting ad appears with the aim of sending them back to your site.
+If a visitor to your site leaves and lands on another site, a retargeting ad appears to try to send them back to your site.

 Contextual retargeting takes generic retargeting to the next level.
 Ads are shown to previous site visitors but in a relevant context.
-Instead of an ad for a furniture store appearing on an online dictionary, it will appear on an interior designer’s blog or another site in the contextual retargeting network.
+Instead of appearing on an online dictionary, an advertisement for a furniture store will appear on an interior designer’s blog or another site in the contextual retargeting network.

 Contextual retargeting works because sites cooperate to offer different but related products to the same target audience.
-This process makes it more likely that conversions will happen for each advertiser since potential customers have already shown a high level of interest in the topic.
+This process makes it more likely that each advertiser will convert since potential customers have already shown high interest in the topic.

 How Does Contextual Targeting Fit Into Programmatic Advertising?

 Programmatic advertising is the automated process of buying ads.
-Rather than having to deal with buying and selling ads through salespeople, programmatic advertising technology makes the entire process more efficient and effective.
+Rather than dealing with buying and selling ads through salespeople, programmatic advertising technology makes the entire process more efficient and effective.

 Contextual targeting is one aspect of programmatic advertising.
-Programs provide companies options to establish the keywords, target content, and other parameters they want their ad to match, and there is no need to get bogged down with some of the traditionally menial tasks, such as approaching websites directly.
+Programs allow companies to establish the keywords, target content, and other parameters they want their ads to match, and there is no need to perform some traditionally menial tasks, such as approaching websites directly.

-Contextual targeting can work as a stand-alone campaign or be used as part of an entire programmatic advertising campaign.
+Contextual targeting can work as a stand-alone campaign or be part of an entire programmatic advertising campaign.

 Learn More

-With Agility’s platform, you have access to contextual targeting and its many benefits.
+With Agility’s platform, you can access contextual targeting and its many benefits.
 Learn more about what Agility can do for your company to help you reach your goals.